Kevlar-sudo/MMA-G20/README.md

 ## Section 3: Usage / Technical
 ### Data Structure: UserProfile class
-The User Profile class is created to show each user's profile in the system, combined with the following attributes:
+The User Profile class is created to save each user's profile in the system, combined with the following attributes:
 - user_id (int): A unique identifier for the user, auto-assigned by the database.
 - name (str): The name of the user.
 - age (int): The user's age.